 • All opinions expressed herein are original to the author unless otherwise noted.

-• All writing and photography included herein is original and copyrighted to the author unless otherwise noted.
+• Unless otherwise noted all graphics & text included herein is original and copyrighted to the author unless otherwise noted.

-• The author does not profess to be an expert on Southern culture or music or socioculture.
-Or anything really.
+• The author does not profess to be an expert on Southern culture or music or anything really.

 • In discussions of race and ethnicity as pertains to cultural elements of the South (e.g., literature, music, etc.), this site will use “white” and “black” generally, and “African-American” to refer to individuals born in Africa who later moved to America.

 • None of the material posted by the author may be reproduced, republished, etc., unless permission is granted by the author.